aanas1010/Vaccine-Management-System/phase2/design_document.md

   * For each method in a class, we have a one line comment that explains what the method does right above it.
 For more complicated methods, there are inline comments that explain more complex pieces of code.
 * Style Warnings
   * We have been fixing the style warnings highlighted in IntelliJ as they come up after the feedback we got for Phase 0
-  * So far we have not used JavaDoc so far in our project
 * Reviewing Pull Requests
   * For phase 0 we did not really spend the time to properly review pull requests
   * For phase 1 we have been properly reviewing pull request on the following criteria
     * Any errors in the code
     * Documentation and comments
     * Making sure methods and classes are implemented in a way that matches our design speciation/class diagram
+  * For Phase 2 we have still been reviewing pull requests in a thorough manner
+* JavaDocs
+  * For Phase 2 we have added JavaDocs to all of our methods in all of our classes
 ## Testing
 The goal of our project is to extensively test all the more complicated methods in our program.
 We will avoid testing for methods like getters, setters and simple boolean methods as these are simple in their implementation.
 * Testing Schematics